-13.10 Costs

-The Lieutenant Governor in Council may make regulations respecting the awarding of costs by WCAT in an appeal under Part 4 [s.
-224(2)(k.1)].
-Section 6 of the Workers Compensation Act Appeal Regulation, B.C.
-Reg.
-321/02 [the Appeal Regulation], provides that WCAT may only order one party to pay the costs of another party if:
+The Lieutenant Governor in Council may make regulations:

+- respecting the awarding of costs by WCAT in an appeal under Part 4 [s.
+224(2)(k.1)]. - prescribing the circumstances under which WCAT may order the Board to reimburse the expenses incurred by a party to an appeal [s.
+224(2)(k.3)].

+Appeal Regulation 6 defines WCAT's discretion to order one party to pay the costs of the other party.
+This provides that WCAT may only award costs related to an appeal to a party if WCAT determines that: